 After John obtained the applicable Federal Aviation Administration licenses he attended university and earned three (Aviation Administration, Management of Human Resources and Community Leadership) academic degrees.
 Eventually Mr. Stemple undertook flying training and earned aviator wings.

-Genealogical researchers contend that John Stemple possesses Canadian First Nations and U.S. Native American (Alaskan Inuit and others) ancestries, in addition to being a direct descendant of King Robert II (Queen Elizabeth II‘s 17th great-grandfather) of Scotland.
+Genealogical research and DNA analysis reveal that John Stemple possesses Canadian First Nations and U.S. Native American (Alaskan Inuit and Melungeon) ancestries, in addition to being a direct descendant of King Robert II (Queen Elizabeth II’s 17th great-grandfather) of Scotland.

 In honor of the familial roots referenced above, John frequently writes about military aviation history related to the United Kingdom and Commonwealth and former British colonies, protectorates and Israel (which was previously under the British Mandate for Palestine).
 An associated major theme of his work is the United States’ historic connections to the aforementioned.